Driving in Turkey?

-If you are moving to Turkey and are planning on taking your car, you should be aware of the rules and regulations for driving in Turkey.
+If you are moving to Turkey and are planning on taking your car, you should be aware of the rules and regulations for driving in this country.
 As with most foreign countries, driving habits and rules differ from your home country.
 This applies to Turkey as well.
-Driving in Turkey is known to be a relatively chaotic affair, and motorists are not always as prone to following rules as one might prefer.
+Driving here is known to be a relatively chaotic affair, and motorists are not always as prone to following rules as one might prefer.
 Do not rely on other drivers to pay attention; it is always wise to behave rather defensively when driving in Turkey.

 In general, be aware of the following when driving in Turkey: